VorpalBlade/paketkoll/doc/src/konfigkoll/limitations.md

 support is *currently work in progress* and solution for this will be designed at later point in time.

+#### Configuration files

+Unlike Arch Linux, Debian has multiple ways to handle configuration files:

+* As part of package, installed with apt/dpkg: This will work like on Arch Linux, where you can patch files.
+Crucially if you run `dpkg-query -S /etc/some/file` and it returns a package name, it is this case.
+* UCF, where post install actions copy/merge the file from somewhere in `/usr/share` to `/etc`.
+You will have to emulate this with a copy from the same location in your configuration.
+Try grepping for the config file of interest in `/var/lib/dpkg/info/*.postinst` to find out what is going on.
+* Like UCF but free form: Basically the same but with ad-hoc logic instead of the `ucf` commands.
+Same solution (but slightly more annoying to figure out as it isn't standardised).
+* Like the above case but with no source file: Sometimes the post install script just checks if the config file exists on the system, and if not echos some embedded text into the config file.
+There is nothing to copy from here, original file queries will not help you.
+You will simply have to maintain your own copy of the file.
+There is no sane solution for this case, unfortunately.

 ## Limitations due to not yet being implemented

 * Certain errors can be delayed from when they happen to they are reported.